sco0ter/babbler/xmpp-client/src/site/markdown/debugging.md

 }
 ```

-Here's an optional formatter class, which logs XMPP traffic in only one row.
+Here\'s an optional formatter class, which logs XMPP traffic in only one row.
 The default formatter uses two rows per log, which makes it less readable.

 ```java
 public class LogFormatter extends SimpleFormatter {